MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 - On the computer where Microsoft Graph PowerShell is installed, ensure you have write access to the file system directory where you'll install the required MS Graph PowerShell modules and where the exported Entra data will be saved.
 - Ensure you have permissions to retrieve data from other data sources beyond Microsoft Entra.

-## Step 1: Setup Azure Data Explorer
+## 1: Setup Azure Data Explorer

 If you haven’t previously used Azure Data Explorer, you'll need to set this up first.
 You can create a [free cluster without an Azure subscription or credit card](/azure/data-explorer/start-for-free) or a full cluster which requires an Azure subscription.
 See [Quickstart: Create an Azure Data Explorer cluster and database](/azure/data-explorer/create-cluster-and-database) to get started.

-## Step 2: Connect to MS Graph and Extract Entra data with PowerShell
+## 2: Connect to MS Graph and Extract Entra data with PowerShell

-In this step, you'll [install MS Graph PowerShell modules](/powershell/microsoftgraph/installation) and [Connect to MS Graph](/powershell/module/microsoft.graph.authentication/connect-mggraph).
+In this section, you'll [install MS Graph PowerShell modules](/powershell/microsoftgraph/installation) and [Connect to MS Graph](/powershell/module/microsoft.graph.authentication/connect-mggraph).

 The first time your organization uses these modules for this scenario, you need to be in a Global Administrator role to allow Microsoft Graph PowerShell to be consented to be used in your tenant.
 Subsequent interactions can use a lower-privileged role.